 You’ll speak with strangers who’ve heard 10 similar pitches as yours, in the past month.
 To be blunt, most people will give two shits about your speech.

 Just think of the last time you stepped into Home Depot, and a sales rep tried to hook you to buy solar panels.
 You probably gave them the ‘get away from me!’ face.

 Similarly, your listeners may also be in a hurry to get back to their day-to-day work.
 So, the last thing they want is to listen to you endlessly ramble.
-For this reason alone, they may come off as cold and standoffish.
+For this reason alone, they may come off as standoffish.
 This naturally then amps up the pressure for you as the presenter.

-All in all, I find the best way to overcome pressure and stress is to practice presenting.
+All in all, the best way to overcome pressure and stress is to practice presenting.
 Then practice some more.
 A lot of presentation stress comes from surprises.
 But once you’ve seen every audience type, nothing will surprise you.

 #4 Ability to present alone and in a team environment

 Some people present best alone.
 While others need to present with a team, to have someone to lean on.

 Regardless of your preference, you need to be able to present both ways.
 Because you never know the situation you’ll find yourself in as a presenter.
 Maybe your longtime sales partner suddenly has a family emergency.
 So, you’re forced to present solo.